MIFIDPRU 8 Disclosure

 Marc Stoneham, Partner

-Prior to DPI, Marc worked at McKinsey & Company serving African and other emerging market clients across multiple industries and functions mainly from Lagos, Nigeria.
+Marc is a Partner and leads the portfolio management team at DPI (Value-Add).
+He is a member and observer of multiple portfolio company boards and committees across the portfolio, including Food Concepts (where he chairs the Remuneration Committee) PAT (where he chairs the Strategy committee), CMGP, EGIC, Touax, MNT and B.TECH.
+Prior to DPI, Marc worked at McKinsey serving African and other emerging market clients across multiple industries and functions mainly from Lagos, Nigeria.
 Prior to McKinsey, Marc worked in private equity at Actis and Kingdom Zephyr, and for Accenture strategy consulting.
-He has lived and worked across Africa for over 15 years including many years in Nigeria and Egypt.
-In 2020, he was named by Private Equity International as one of the Future 40 Leaders of Private Equity.
+He has lived and worked across Africa for over 18 years including many years in Nigeria and Egypt.

 Jade Del Lero Moreau, Partner

-Jade joined DPI in 2014 and has 15 years of relevant experience in investment and investment advisory.
-He is involved in sourcing, analysing, and executing private equity investments with a focus on the North Africa region.
-Jade serves on the board of directors of numerous portfolio companies, including Biopharm, General Emballage, Dolidol, CMGP and SICAM.
+Jade joined DPI in 2014 and has almost 20 years of experience in the investment and investment advisory sector.
+He engages in sourcing, analysing, and executing private equity investments with a focus on the Francophone North Africa region.
+Jade serves on the board of directors of numerous portfolio companies, including Biopharm, General Emballage, Dolidol, CMGP or SICAM.
+Prior to DPI, Jade served as M&A Vice President at Société Générale.
+Jade started his career in 2006 at the Equity Research department of Goldman Sachs in London, covering the Paper and Packaging sector.

 Joanne Yoo, Partner

-The below table provides the number of directorships held by each DPI Member as at 31 March 2023
+The below table provides the number of directorships held by each DPI Member as at 31 March 2024

 Members Position at DPISMF Function/RoleNumber of other external directorships held